Casco Viejo & the Cathedral

 Of course the Guggenheim's architecture is famously recognizable.
 But I hadn't given much thought to what sort of museum it would be.

-As it turned out, its exhiits were uniquely surprising and thought provoking, and not necessarily what might come to mind when you think of art.
+As it turned out, its exhibits were uniquely surprising and thought provoking, and not necessarily what might come to mind when you think of art.

 The groupings of sculpture are meant to be walked through.
 You move through spaces that enclose, open, lean in and lean out.
 They affect your perceptions and emotions in surprising ways.